ecmwf/ecflow/docs/client_api/command_internals.rst

             Mark task as aborted.
-For use in the '.ecf' script file *only* Hence the context is supplied via environment variables arg1 = (optional) string(reason)
+For use in the '.ecf' script file *only* Hence the context is supplied via environment variables

+            Argument(s):

+                reason: (optional) string
-                     Optionally provide a reason why the abort was raised
+                    # Optionally provide a reason why the abort was raised

             If this task command is a zombie, then the default action will be to *block*.
             The default can be overridden by using zombie attributes.